geoffmunn/utility-scripts/README.md

 Transfers are usually instantaneous - by the time you have run the ```balances.py``` script, you should see them in your balance list.
 However, it can sometimes take longer - even hours for a transfer to appear.
 If transaction reported success and the hash showes up in the explorer, then it will eventually appear.

+### Liquidity pools on Osmosis

+Liquidity pool support is still experimental.
+Most pools work perfectly well, but you might experience problems depending on the pool contribution rules - sometimes there are minimum deposit requirements.
+If you get an error message, please raise an issue on this project.

+Liquidity pools are limited to LUNC only until I'm comfortable that it works perfectly.

+When you withdraw (exit) from a pool, you will get a mix of coins depending on the assets that the pool supports (ie, not just LUNC).

 ## BASE usage

 You can swap LUNC to BASE by using ```swap.py```.
 Select the amount and BASE and the swap will complete.